vinfinit/jira-voting/README.md

-# User Voting
+# Jira voting

-## Widget that allows user to vote for stories directly in JIRA project backlog.
+## Lightweight widget that allows user to vote for stories directly in JIRA project backlog.

 #### Include main modules
 ```javascript